Sherif-Elfiky/cse15l-lab-reports/Lab-report4.md

  *Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?* <br>
  I would prefer to make the edits while logged into the remove server.
 My first reason is the command for scp is very long and I often forget the :~ at the end of the command which can cause issues.
-I also think working on things remotely is nice to because you do not have to store anything on your local computer. <br>
+I also think working on things remotely is nice because you do not have to store any files on your own computer. <br>

  *What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)* <br>
 Say there are many files I want to make edits to, I would not want to copy a large amount of files over from my local computer because that can be quite time consuming.
 Asides from that, I would not mind doing either because I think it is important to be able to do both.